 Botaniko, Esperanto for botanical, comprises a small group of botanical artists living in and around Hobart, Tasmania.
-Most of its members have been, at one time or another, students of two of Australia’s leading botanical artists, Lauren Black (Tasmania) and Jenny Phillips (Victoria).
+Some members of Botaniko have been, at one time or another, students of two of Australia’s leading botanical artists, Lauren Black (Tasmania) and Jenny Phillips (Victoria).
 Botaniko was formed in 2014.

-The aim of the group is to foster the enjoyment of botanical art mainly through the medium of graphite drawing, colour pencils and/or watercolour; to pursue projects of botanical significance within Tasmania, culminating in an exhibition; and to continue developing skills through workshops with external artists.
+The aim of the group is to foster the enjoyment of botanical art mainly through the medium of graphite drawing, colour pencils and/or watercolour; on specimens of botanical significance within Tasmania, culminating in an exhibition; and to continue developing skills through workshops with external artists.
 The members meet on a weekly basis from February to early December, working on a variety of individual and/or joint projects.

 Since its inception members of the group have participated in a number of projects, including: